riceissa/issarice.com/wiki/product-reviews.md

 it; mine came without a camera, which is finally turning out to be a big problem in the COVID era.

+# Sony MDR-XB450 (white) headphones

+I got these as a hand-me-down from someone after they got new headphones.
+They worked fine for my use case (listening to music occasionally when I couldn't use speakers), but I found them uncomfortable to wear for long periods since the earmuff are not large enough to cover my entire ear, so that they would press against them.
+After a year or two of use, the right earmuff tore at the seams, showing the yellow sponge underneath.

 # Sennheiser MB 660 headphones

 I got these as a gift and started using them because my old Sony